michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 ## Mark 14

-1. BUT after two days was the Petscha of unleavened cakes:Phatiree, "unleavened bread," in the plural; so called either from phatar, "to send forth, liberate," in allusion to the Exodus; or from the Arabic fatara, "to knead bread without leaven." and the chief priests and the Sophree sought how with guile they might apprehend and kill him.
+1. BUT after two days was the Petscha of unleavened cakes:

 2. And they said, Not on the festival, lest there be a commotion among the people.